Top Animals to Spot in the Cuyabeno Reserve

 (Harpia harpyja)

-The Harpy Eagle reigns as one of the largest and most powerful eagles worldwide.
-With striking black and white plumage, massive talons, and a distinctive feathered crest, it epitomizes strength and grace in the Amazon's canopy.
-The Harpy Eagle's talons can be as large as grizzly bear claws, making them formidable hunters capable of capturing prey as large as monkeys and sloths.
-These apex predators are essential for regulating arboreal mammal populations.
+The Harpy Eagle is one of the largest and most powerful eagles in the world.
+With its striking black and white feathers, massive talons, and feathered crest, it embodies both strength and grace in the Amazon's canopy.
+The eagle's talons can be as large as the claws of a grizzly bear, making it an impressive hunter capable of catching prey as large as monkeys and sloths.

 birds-cuyabeno-reserve